 - Reflect human values in stories, and make sure your brand’s global goal resonates with them.

-- Stories need to be unexpected but yet relevant to your brand.
+- Stories need to be unexpected yet relevant to your brand.

 In the case of LinkedIn, tell your brand story through the following content types:

-1) Blog posts: Introduce them with a personal comment to engage readers and make them want to crave more.
+- Blog posts: Introduce them with a personal comment to engage readers and make them crave more.

-2) Case studies, research, your industry news: They build awareness and trust, turning your company page into a reliable information source.
+- Case studies, research, and industry news: build awareness and trust, turning your company page into a reliable information source.

 For LinkedIn members to click on your content, make it educational, informative, and relevant to their interests.

-First of all, focus at the very beginning and narrow your thought to the maximum.
-The golden rule here is "one post = one thesis."
-Also, make the first sentence of your post eyebrow-raising: write something that would create a wow-effect and encourage readers to click on "See more" for further details.
+First of all, focus at the very beginning and narrow your thoughts to the maximum.
+The golden rule here is “one post = one thesis.”
+Also, make the first sentence of your post eyebrow-raising.
+Write something that would create a wow effect and encourage readers to click on “See more” for further details.

-Write a weird word, a little-known fact, a behind-the-scenes experiment, a catchy quote, or an extraordinary insight.
-Use a conversational tone, avoid professional jargon to engage a broader audience, write short sentences, and always end it on a positive note.
+Write a little-known fact, a behind-the-scenes experiment, a catchy quote, or an extraordinary insight.
+Use a conversational tone, and avoid professional jargon to engage a broader audience.
+Also, write short sentences and always end them on a positive note.

 As you remember, every online post is a story.
 So why not try starting it with a dialogue to hook your readers?

 Also, use the 50% rule suggested by LinkedIn’s international editor Isabelle Roughol.
-Once you decide on the topic for your post, spend 50% of the time on writing a perfect headline for it, while the other 50% will go to writing the post itself.
+Once you decide on the topic for your post, spend 50% of the time writing a perfect headline, while the other 50% will go to writing the post itself.

-The more efforts you put into LinkedIn headlines, the better.
+The more effort you put into LinkedIn headlines, the better.

 Tips to consider here:

-- The most views go to headlines of 40-49 characters length.
+- The most views go to headlines of 40-49 characters in length.

 - How-to and list-style headlines work best.

-- Avoid posing questions in your LinkedIn post headlines: users of this social platform don't like it.
+- Avoid posing questions in your LinkedIn post headlines.

 On LinkedIn, it’s okay to post longer status updates (up to 15 lines), but only the first three are visible.
 Together with a headline, they should sound like a teaser for readers to click on “See more.”

-The above is a primary example of what visuals to use in LinkedIn posts, applying to human psychology and therefore encouraging viewers to click.
+The above given is a primary example of what visuals to use in LinkedIn posts, applying to human psychology and, therefore, encouraging viewers to click.

-They are perfect visuals to add when talking about case studies, trends, numbers, and updates:
+Charts and diagrams are perfect visuals to add when discussing case studies, trends, numbers, and updates.

-Given that LinkedIn users crave for educational and informational content here, you can pack it briefly to engage them and encourage the feedback.
+Given that LinkedIn users crave educational and informational content, you can pack it briefly to engage them and ask for feedback.

-It's nothing but human psychology: we are instinctively drawn to look at faces, and that is why images of people work so well.
-Sure enough, it's about posting experts in your niche or real people, relevant to the context of your LinkedIn posts.
+It’s nothing but human psychology.
+We are instinctively drawn to look at faces, which is why images of people work so well.
+Sure enough, it’s about posting experts in your niche or real people relevant to the context of your LinkedIn posts.

-One of the top marketers, Neil Patel has recently nailed it - on LinkedIn, video content is even more popular than on Facebook or YouTube.
+One of the top marketers, Neil Patel, has recently nailed it on LinkedIn with video content.
+It got more popular than on Facebook or YouTube.

 Do you believe that?

-I didn't before I saw the numbers shared by HubSpot: among 38% of marketers using video content on LinkedIn, three-quarters of them reported it to be a successful tactic.
+As per the numbers shared by HubSpot, among 38% of marketers using video content on LinkedIn, three-quarters of them reported it to be a successful tactic.